zack3030/alx-low_level_programming/0x01-variables_if_else_while/README.md

-script that program that prints the alphabet in lowercase
+script that prints all single digit numbers of base 10 starting from 0